odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/coco-labs-environment.md

 # Start working on the labs

-Open up a web browser and go to http://localhost:8888
+Open up a web browser and go to [http://localhost:8888 :material-dock-window:](http://localhost:8888){ target=egeria }

 You should see a window similar to this: